Content

 The Test: On the Trail with MaXalamis Tire Insert

-The idea behind this product is as simple as it is ingenious: The tire pressure is not just left to the air; a stabilizing foam helps here.
-The puncture insert allows you to ride with less air pressure and enjoy more riding performance and safety.
-That's the theory, but does it work?
+The idea behind this product is as simple as it is ingenious: The tire pressure is not simply left to the air, a stabilizing foam helps here.
+The puncture insert allows you to ride with less air pressure and enjoy more ride performance and safety.
+So much for theory, but does it work?

 Indeed, we were skeptical and immediately had comparisons with conventional pipe insulation from the hardware store in mind.
 So off we went… after the installation, it was time to test the qualities of the MaXalami Pepi’s Tire Noodle on natural terrain.

-folding tires we tested with the tubeless puncture protection
+folding tires we tested along with the tubeless puncture protection

-Light on the go: With the Maxxis Forekaster XC tire and the Aggressor, we installed lightweight folding tires, where defects would have surely occurred without Pepi's Tire Noodle.
+Light on the go: With the Maxxis Forekaster XC tire and the Aggressor, we installed light folding tires, where defects would have definitely occurred without Pepi's Tire Noodle.

 This is how we tested the tire insert:

-We tested the system with lightweight folding tires.
-At the front, the Maxxis Cross Country tire Forekaster was mounted, and at the rear, a Maxxis Aggressor provided grip.
+We tested the system with light folding tires.
+At the front, the Maxxis Cross Country tire Forekaster was mounted, at the rear, a Maxxis Aggressor provided grip.

-The air pressure was reduced by 0.5 bar to gain significantly more grip on the trail.
-Risky, because experience shows that with this setup snakebites and the so-called burping (= when the tire comes off the rim in corners due to too low air pressure) tend to accumulate.
+The air pressure was reduced by 0.5 bar to get significantly more grip on the trail.
+Risky, because experience shows that with this setup, snake bites and the so-called burping (= when the tire slips off the rim in corners due to too low air pressure) occur more frequently.
 But neither was the case!

 (Note: Our test rounds were done with MTBs, meanwhile MaXalamis Tire Noodles inserts are also frequently used on gravel bikes.)